-280. Literacy I: Reading and Language Arts, Birth to Third Grade - An in-depth examination of literacy issues which begin at birth and develop through the third grade.
+280. Literacy I: Reading and Language Arts, Birth to Third Grade - This course provides an in-depth examination of literacy issues which begin at birth and develop through the third grade.
 The six language arts (reading, writing, speaking, listening, viewing and visually representing) will be studied in an interactive, integrated manner to guide the prospective teacher through a developmentally appropriate, constructive analysis of emerging literacy.
-Through the use of children's literature, diagnosis and assessment, reading strategies, phonological awareness, writing and holistic approaches to instruction, the prospective teacher will be encouraged to adopt a flexible teaching mode which recognizes the diversity of learning styles and needs in the elementary classroom.
-Prerequisites: Education 220 and 221, Education 225 and 226, and admission to the Teacher Education program.
+Through the use of children's literature, diagnosis and assessment, reading strategies, phonological awareness, writing and holistic approaches to instruction, the prospective teacher will be encouraged to adopt a flexible teaching stance which recognizes the diversity of learning styles and needs in the elementary classroom.
+Prerequisites: Education 220/221, Education 225/226, Education 270, and admission to the Teacher Education program.
 Corequisite: Education 281.

-Three Credits Donk Both Semesters
+Three Credits Donk Both Semesters, May Term

-281. Literacy I: Field Placement - A coordinated, supervised field placement in an appropriate elementary school, Pre-K through grade three.
-Requires a minimum of two hours a week.
+281. Literacy I: Field Placement - This coordinated, supervised field placement occurs in an appropriate elementary school, Pre-K through grade three.
 Corequisite: Education 280.

-One Credit Donk Both Semesters
+\\One Credit Donk Both Semesters, May Term\\

-- 282. Literacy II: Reading and the Language Arts, Grades 4-8 The focus of this course is the transitional reader.
+282. Literacy II: Reading and the Language Arts, Grades 4-8 - This course focuses on transitional reader.
 It is during grades 4 through 8 that the child will become an independent reader in the elementary or middle school classroom.
 Building on the foundation provided in Education 280, prospective teachers will consider issues surrounding content area reading and the growing use of expository texts, informal and formal assessment, children's literature, and the integrated language arts.
 Additional attention will be paid to designing and conceptualizing instruction which engages all learners.
-Prerequisites: Education 280 and 281.
+Prerequisites: Education 280/281, and admission to the Teacher Education program.
 Corequisite: Education 283.

-Three Credits Pardo Both Semesters, May or June Term - 283.
-Literacy II: Field Placement A coordinated, supervised field placement in an appropriate elementary or middle school setting, grades four through eight.
+Three Credits Pardo, Stockinger Both Semesters, June Term

+283. Literacy II: Field Placement - This coordinated, supervised field placement occurs in an appropriate elementary or middle school setting, grades four through eight.
 Requires a minimum of two hours a week.
 Corequisite: Education 282.

-One Credit Pardo Both Semesters, May or June Term
+One Credit Pardo, Stockinger Both Semesters, June Term

-- 285. Secondary Reading/Language Arts Across Disciplines This course will focus on the integration of reading and the other language arts into content subjects for grades 6-12.
-Course topics include: uses of literature; reading, writing, listening, speaking, viewing, lesson planning, and graphically representing as tools for diverse learners in content subjects; and formal/informal assessment practices.
+285. Secondary Reading/Language Arts Across Disciplines - This course will focus on the integration of reading and the other language arts into content subjects for grades 6-12.
+Course topics include: uses of literature; reading, writing, listening, speaking, viewing, and graphically representing as tools for diverse learners in content subjects; formal/informal assessment practices and lesson design.
 Planning for content subject lessons will be integrated with Education 287.
-Prerequisite: admission into the Teacher Education program.
-Must be taken concurrently with Education 286 and 287.
-Three Credits Pardo, Van Duinen Both Semesters - 286.
-Secondary Reading/Adolescent Design Field Placement A coordinated, supervised field placement in an appropriate content area middle school or high school classroom.
-This placement is shared with Education 285/287 and requires a minimum of two hours a week.
+Prerequisites: Education 220/221, Education 225/226, Education 270 and admission into the Teacher Education program.
+Corequisites; Education 286 and 287.

+Three Credits Van Duinen Both Semesters

+286. Secondary Reading/Adolescent Design Field Placement - This coordinated, supervised field placement occurs in an appropriate content area middle school or high school classroom.
 Corequisites: Education 285 and 287.

-One Credit Pardo, Van Duinen Both Semesters
+One Credit Van Duinen Both Semesters